scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 * immediately refine the result by matching on a field derived from the outer bindings (e.g., `x.version`),
 * without introducing an extra level of indentation or a `case ... => expr match ...` block.

+If the nested pattern does not match, we still proceed to next enclosing `case`.
+This is fundamentally different than putting the sub-case within another level of nesting.

 ```scala
 import scala.language.experimental.subCases